-Yes, the source for the still above is a 1080p 14bit RAW shot with the 5D mark III!!!
+Yes, the source for the still above is a 1080p 14bit RAW shot with the 5D mark III with Magic Lantern!!!
 And here’s a test video showing you how that looks in motion with an article elaborating the work with the camera: LINK.
-If you haven’t seen it you should check it out.

-The developers working on the Magic Lantern hack for the Canon 5D mark III have enabled continuous 14bit RAW recording (!!!).
-We tested it and it works better every day.
-The results are totally breathtaking and revolutionary.
-The hack is still in Alpha stage, but don’t be afraid, here’s a guide that shows you exactly how you can do it too!
+The developers working on the Magic Lantern hack for the Canon 5D mark III have enabled continuous 14bit RAW recording last year.
+We tested it and it works great.
+The resulting images are totally breathtaking for a DSLR.
+The installation procedure has now been strongly simplified.

-NOTE: Here’s what WE did and what worked for us.
-There’s no guarantee this will work for you, in fact you will void your warranty for the camera and it might be dead afterwards (although we haven’t heard about any camera going dead yet).
-Note that we take no responsibility for what happens when you follow our guide.
+NOTE: We take no responsibility for what happens when you follow our guide.
 Do it at your own risk and research on your own if you want to make sure.

 We’ve seen many grading apps and plugins made to take our footage that extra step towards the film look many of us are so keen to achieve: To make our films look cinematic, organic and nice.
 But none of them is quite as easy to use and gives you as spot on beautiful results as FilmConvert.